 Included in this part of the website is information and links to a selection of resources.
 We try to keep these resources useful and current but if you are looking for something you can’t find please contact us and we will try to help.
 If you become aware of any resources, information or services that you have found helpful or interesting, please share with us so we can share with others.
 We theme some of our resources and links on a monthly basis to keep this interesting, current and useful.

 Our theme for August is young people.
-We will be promoting services, campaigns and programmes throughout the month, so if you are an autistic young person with something to promote (whether it’s a youtube channel, blog or social group) or a practitioner, parent or carer looking to highlight a service, we would love to hear from you.
-You can email us at email@example.com
+We will be promoting services, campaigns and programmes throughout the month via our social media pages, so if you are an autistic young person with something to promote (whether it’s a youtube channel, blog or social group) or a practitioner, parent or carer looking to highlight a service, we would love to hear from you.
+You can email us at firstname.lastname@example.org

 Our theme for July is Autism and Physical wellbeing.
 We will be sharing stories, insights, resources and interviews about how autistic people have been keeping physically well and overcoming the challenges of maintaining an active lifestyle and accessing health services.

 This month autistic adults from Autism Initiatives Scotland and Scottish Autism have kindly shared their positive stories about keeping and becoming more physically active during lockdown: click here to read the stories from Jonathon, Jack and Thomas from Autism Initiatives; click here to read Mike's Story from Scottish Autism